 When you are on another person’s property, even a private residence, the owner of that property has a requirement to keep it safe for their guests or patrons.
-If you were injured while on another’s property, you may have recourse to file a lawsuit for your injuries.
+If you were injured while on another’s property, you may have recourse to file a premises liability lawsuit for your injuries.

 In the event of an injury resulting from unsafe premises, responsibility can easily shift from guest to property owner.
 Determining negligence in these situations takes an all-encompassing legal understanding.
 To get the recovery you’re entitled to, it takes extensive knowledge and commitment to effectively represent your case.
 An attorney that can effectively communicate your options in these difficult situations can be invaluable.
 Please contact the Jensen Phelan Law Firm, P.C. today for help with your case.
 Our Prescott premises liability attorneys have the experience and dedication you need.
 Call our legal team at (928) 778-2660 or contact us online for a free consultation.